 The postdoctoral period is a critical time in the career development of an investigator regardless of whether they will ultimately work in academia, the private sector, or government service.
 You are encouraged to take full advantage of all the resources and benefits available to you during your time at UConn Health.

-Postdoctoral fellows and trainees should contact Dr. Gerald Maxwell in the Office of Postdoctoral Affairs if they have questions or suggestions about how to improve the postdoctoral experience.
+Postdoctoral fellows and trainees should contact Dr. Christopher Heinen in the Office of Postdoctoral Affairs if they have questions or suggestions about how to improve the postdoctoral experience.

 Postdoctoral scholars at UConn Health are classified in two broad categories: postdoctoral fellows and postdoctoral trainees.